 I used to hate my nut allergy.
-Growing up with a nut allergy meant never getting to enjoy Tim Hortons’ Timbits when one of my classmates brought them in to school.
-It meant being the dork who had to wear a fanny pack so I could carry my Epi-Pens with me at all times.
-It meant never knowing what a PB&J sandwich tastes like.
+Growing up with a nut allergy meant never knowing what a PB&J sandwich tastes like.
+It meant never getting to enjoy Tim Hortons’ Timbits when one of my classmates brought them to school.
+It meant being the dork who wore a fanny pack so I could carry my Epi-Pens at all times.

 But now?
 I don’t mind it so much.
 There’s now a local bakery with nut-free baked goods to keep me happy.
 I ditched the fanny pack in grade 6 when I bought my first real purse.
 And I’ll still never know what a PB&J sandwich tastes like… but at least I now have a lot of alternatives!

 Since discovering nut-free nut butter alternatives, my feelings about having a nut allergy have totally changed!
-It really doesn’t bother me so much anymore because I don’t feel like it restricts me – there’s always something I can replace it with.
-Of course I still feel a bit limited when it comes to packaged goods or eating from bakeries, but that just gives me incentive to get creative in the kitchen and make my own version!
+It really doesn’t bother me so much anymore because I don’t feel like it restricts me.
+With nut butter alternatives, there’s always something I can replace it with.
+Of course I still feel a bit limited when it comes to bakery goods, but that just gives me incentive to get creative in the kitchen and make my own version!

 This post highlights some of my favourite nut butter alternatives that I most commonly use in my kitchen: